arveereed/arveereed/README.md

 I am aspiring Java programmer residing in Laguna.
 I am pursuing a Bachelor's degree in Information Technology at Cavite State University in Carmona, Cavite.
 My ultimate career goal is to become a Software Engineer.
 I am drawn to this field because I thoroughly enjoy solving real-life problems through programming, although I find math problems less engaging.
 I constantly seek to challenge myself by diving into new subjects from the ground up.

 In my free time, I indulge in various hobbies.
-I particularly enjoy watching American movies, anime series, and educational videos.
+I particularly enjoy watching american movies, anime series, and educational videos.
 These activities not only provide me with entertainment but also serve as a means to further my learning.

 <br><br>